 The University will not disclose the identity of any employee or student who has a communicable disease, except as authorized or required by law; except as may be necessary, on a “need to know” basis, for the administration of this policy; and except as is consistent with University policy.

 The University’s Office of Counsel shall be the custodian of CDMT records, both electronic and hardcopy.
 Records shall be maintained in accordance with applicable state and federal records retention requirements and with existing University records retention policies.

+The University will ensure that any human genetic material from tested individuals will be destroyed after communicable disease testing (and before any other form of testing is done).

 Pandemic.
 To prepare for the most severe health scenario to affect the campus community – that of a highly infectious and fatal virus entering the United States – the University may do as follows: